FAQs About: XiteBio® SoyRhizo®, XiteBio® PulseRhizo® and XiteBio® OptiPlus®

 – Solubilizes soil-bound phosphorous, making it available for uptake by plants.

-– Produces plant phytohormones to encourage earlier initiation of root hairs and helps to develop the root system.
+– Produces phytohormones to encourage earlier initiation of root hairs and helps to develop the root system.

 – Produces siderophores that chelate iron and increase uptake by plants, making the plant more competitive.